FakeGeek92/launch-sketch-web-to-OSS/Readme.md

 # local temp folder
-# After images and htmls has been uploadde, the temp files will be deleted.
+# After images and htmls has been uploaded, the temp files will be deleted.
 temp_imgs_local_folder = 'temp_imgs'
 temp_html_local_folder = 'temp_htmls'